marcela-alvarenga/SharksRaysTrade-MetaAnalysis/README.md

 # SharksRaysTrade-MetaAnalysis
 Pipeline used to collect data from all studies utilizing DNA-tools to analyse the trade of Sharks and Rays in Brazil.
-We found 35 studies and XXX samples.
-In this repository, we describe the pipeline used in a markdown file and provide all files utilized in the scripts (follow links below).
+We found 35 studies and 5047 samples.
+In this repository, we describe the pipeline used in a R markdown file and provide all files utilized in the scripts (follow links below).

 R scripts use R version 4.3.1